Minimum Cow Protection Standards ISKCON LAW 507

 Small privately owned family farms working with the Cow/Land Trust.

-Both following breeding programs maintaining proper proportion of animals to land capacity.
+Both follow breeding programs maintaining the proper proportion of animals to land capacity.

 Not Allowed